Adamkadaban/CTFs/README.md

 	- University of Bucharest Security Course
 	- Very beginner-friendly explanations
 - [RPISEC MBE](https://github.com/RPISEC/MBE)
-    - RPI's Modern Binary Exploiation Course
+    - RPI's Modern Binary Exploitation Course
-    - Has a good amount of labs/projects for practice & some (slighly dated) lectures
+    - Has a good amount of labs/projects for practice & some (slightly dated) lectures
 - [how2heap](https://github.com/shellphish/how2heap)
     - Heap Exploitation series made by ASU's CTF team
     - Includes a very cool debugger feature to show how the exploits work